Detegr/openRBRVR/FAQ.md

 ## The game is always shown on a "screen" within the VR environment

 - This is normal for menus.
-If this happens also when driving, install SteamVR.
+If this happens also when driving and you're using SteamVR mode, install SteamVR.

 ## What graphics settings should I use?